The beauty of Pothos ranges from deep greens to bright gold on variegated leaves, but your lovely Pothos should not turn yellow.

-Since these plants remain privy to root rot, soggy conditions can nearly kill it.
-If you have your golden pothos planted outside, beware that heavy rains can hurt it.
+Since these plants remain privy to root rot, soggy conditions can nearly kill them.
+If you have your golden Pothos planted outside, beware that heavy rains can hurt it.

 This stops the plant from being able to breathe and feed properly.
 It won’t just turn yellow; it will wilt and take on a completely unhealthy appearance.
 The leaves might also develop brown spots.

 Test the soil with your finger.
 Does it feel moist?
 If so, then it has enough water.

 If it feels dry, then you need to water it.
 Give your pothos a drink of water.

 Using a spray bottle to mist it provides the best method.
 This feeds the leaves directly.
 You can mist the soil to provide it with the appropriate amount.

 It is easy to overdo it if you use a watering can.
 You should only water this plant when its soil becomes completely dry.